William Anderson (RAAF officer): World War II

 Promoted acting air vice-marshal in September 1941, Anderson resumed his position on the Air Board by replacing Air Marshal Williams as Air Member for Organisation and Equipment.
-In May 1942, he assumed command of the newly established Eastern Area, which was headquartered in Sydney and controlled seven squadrons from southern Queensland to southern New South Wales.
+In May 1942, he was appointed AOC of the newly established Eastern Area, which was headquartered in Sydney and controlled seven squadrons in New South Wales and southern Queensland.
 One of the area's main roles was anti-submarine warfare; its squadrons also included fighters and army co-operation aircraft.
+Japanese submarine activity off the east coast peaked during April and May 1943.
+RAAF Bristol Beauforts were credited with damaging a Japanese submarine on 19 June, but neither the Air Force nor the Navy was able to destroy any enemy submarines in coastal waters during 1943.
+The efforts of the two services within the region Eastern Area covered were hampered by poor liaison and command arrangements, as well as the RAAF placing a relatively low priority on protecting merchant shipping.

-In July 1943 Anderson became the inaugural Commandant of the RAAF Staff School at Mount Martha, Victoria.
+Anderson handed over command of Eastern Area to Air Commodore John Summers in July 1943.
+That month Anderson became the inaugural commandant of the RAAF Staff School at Mount Martha, Victoria.
 The school was instituted to further the training of officers at the squadron leader and wing commander level, whose basic education standards Anderson, among others, found sadly lacking.
-In December 1943 he was again appointed AMP, taking over from Air Commodore Frank Lukis, before returning to command the RAAF Staff School in September 1944.
-He continued in the latter role until being forcibly retired, along with several other senior Air Force commanders, in April 1946, ostensibly to make way for younger and equally qualified officers.
-A confidential report in September 1944 had found him "hard working, conscientious and loyal" but lacking in "constructive capacity and organising ability".
+The curriculum was largely based on the war staff course at the RAF Staff College.
+In December Anderson was again appointed AMP, taking over from Air Commodore Frank Lukis, before returning to command the RAAF Staff School in September 1944.
+He continued in the latter role until being forcibly retired, along with several other senior Air Force commanders including Williams and Goble, in April 1946, ostensibly to make way for younger and equally qualified officers.
+A confidential report in September 1944 had found Anderson "hard working, conscientious and loyal" but lacking in "constructive capacity and organising ability".
 He was still four years below the statutory retirement age of fifty-seven for his substantive rank of air commodore.

 Retirement

-Following his discharge from the RAAF as an honorary air vice marshal, Anderson lived in East Melbourne.
+Following his discharge from the RAAF as an honorary air vice-marshal, Anderson lived in East Melbourne.
 A lifelong bachelor, he shared a house with his sister, who also never married.
 From 1947 until 1971, Anderson served as honorary chairman of the Victorian branch of the Services Canteens Trust Fund.
-On 31 March 1971, he was among a select group of surviving founder members of the RAAF who attended a celebratory dinner at the Hotel Canberra to mark the service's Golden Jubilee; his fellow guests included Air Marshal Williams, Air Vice-Marshal Wrigley, Air Commodore Hippolyte (Frank) De La Rue, and Wing Commander Sir Lawrence Wackett.
+On 31 March 1971, he was among a select group of surviving founder members of the RAAF who attended a celebratory dinner at the Hotel Canberra to mark the service's Golden Jubilee; his fellow guests included Air Marshal Williams, Air Vice-Marshal Wrigley, Air Commodore Hippolyte De La Rue, and Wing Commander Sir Lawrence Wackett.
 Anderson died at his residence on his 84th birthday in 1975, and was buried in Boroondara General Cemetery, Kew.